Prepare Your Home For Sale

 Depersonalizing is an important step when it comes to selling your home.
 Disconnecting yourself from your house will allow buyers to emotionally connect and envision themselves living there.
 You need to commit to removing your identity from the house and focus on turning your home into a “model home”.

 Flooring is a very important part of preparing your home for sale.
-The flowing will reveal to buyers how well the home has been maintained.
+The flooring will reveal to buyers how well the home has been maintained.
 Up-to-date flooring is one of the top selling features buyers are looking for.

 Proper furniture and lighting placement will display the room to its full potential.
 Keep in mind the traffic flow and how buyers will walk through each room.
 When furniture and lighting are properly placed, you will be able to show off the prime features and allow buyers to see the specific function of each room.
 Make sure to have all lights on for showings and taking photos of the home.